 You may dread the thought of late fall and winter elements, but for your trees, it’s the moment they’ve been waiting for all year.
 The dormant season temporarily slows tree growth, which may sound damaging, but in reality, it provides an opportunity for healthy revitalization in the spring.

 Why is dormant pruning important?

 Pruning in this season is an ideal time to maintain current tree health and promote future tree growth.
-The tree’s inactivity, coupled with the outdoor elements, gives us pruning benefits and five reasons:
+The tree’s inactivity, coupled with the outdoor elements, makes pruning during this time beneficial to your trees, including: